siddhesh-001/Wazuh-SIEM-Lab/README.md

 Navigate in dashboard:

 ```
-Agents Management → Deploy New Agent
+1. Agents Management → Deploy New Agent

+2. Select Operating System and pakage
+    To check the system specs of linux based system:
+   -	Check Distribution pakage: cat /etc/os-release
+   -	Check Architecture: uname -m

+3. Enter Agent name (Example: victim-endpoint)

+4. Copy the Generated Command

+5. Paste and Run the Command on Kali linux (Victim system) to install the agent.

 ```

 ---